 - ✔ Apply a warm compress – Helps relieve eye tension and dryness.

 - ✔ Use lubricating eye drops – Artificial tears can prevent dryness from worsening.
+Not sure what eye drops to choose?
+See our eye drop guide.

 - ✔ Dim your screen or reduce brightness – Bright screens intensify discomfort.